thaokvu/Clinical-Data-Capture/README.md

 ## Technologies Used
 ### Frontend
-- **HTML** - Structuring the web pagesfor displaying patient information and forms
+- **HTML** - Structuring the web pages for displaying patient information and forms
 - **CSS** - Styling the interface to make it visually appealing and user-friendly
 - **JavaScript** - Adding interactivity, such as the confirmation dialog for deleting a patient
 - **Jinja2** - Template engine for dynamically rendering HTML content based on backend data